Tomographer/tomographer/02-download.md

   and fork the repo in github, and send me pull requests.
 Don't hesitate to contact me for questions and for mid-term or longer-term plans, especially for the APIs.

-Note: do NOT use github's automatic "download archive" feature, as you'll either miss out on GIT meta-information, or on auto-generated files in the source distributions.
+Note: do NOT use github's automatic "download ZIP" feature, as you'll either miss out on GIT meta-information, or on auto-generated files in the source distributions.

 Installation from Source
 ------------------------